Stephen Revere

-Stephen Revere is a Korean language expert, magazine editor, and social media marketer living in Seoul, South Korea.
-Stephen's social media marketing company Intercultural Communications is the first social media marketing company to service bilingual websites and social media advertising in Korea.
+Stephen Revere is an American author, media personality, and entrepreneur based in Seoul, South Korea.

+Revere's social media marketing company Intercultural Communications is the first social media marketing company to service bilingual websites and social media advertising in Korea.
 He has frequently appeared on Korean TV and has published three books in the Survival Korean series.

 Background

 After graduating in 1994 with a bachelor’s degree in philosophy, Revere backpacked through Europe to learn more about the diverse cultures and languages there.
 After leaving Europe, he visited South Korea, where he taught English.
 Revere worked as a lecturer at institutes and universities including Hanyang University in Seoul.

 Revere completed intensive Korean language programs offered by Seoul National University and Yonsei University.
-Revere has taught in Sogang University’s Korean Language Education Center and volunteered in a position at the Yu-Rak Welfare Center, where he taught the language to foreign laborers from ten different countries.
+Revere has taught in Sogang University’s Korean Language Education Center and volunteered in a position at the Yu-Rak Welfare Center, where he taught the language to foreign laborers from ten countries.